PeirongShi/CanterburyCommuto/README.md

 ### Results

 The output will be a csv file including the GPS coordinates of the route pairs' origins and destinations and the values describing the overlaps of route pairs.
 Graphs are also produced to visualize the commuting paths on the **OpenStreetMap** background.
-By placing the mouse onto the markers, one is able to see the origins and destinations of route A and B marked as O1, D1, O2, and D2.
-O stands for origin and D represents destination.
+By placing the mouse onto the markers, one is able to see the origins and destinations of route A and B marked as Origin A and Destination A in red and Origin B and Destination B in green.
 Distances are measured in kilometers and the time unit is minute.
 Users are able to calculate percentages of overlaps, for instance, with the values of the following variables.
-As shown below, the list explaining the meaning of the output variables:
+As shown below, the list explaining the meaning of the possible output variables:

 1. **OriginA**: The starting location of route A.
 2. **DestinationA**: The ending location of route A.